lgbt-foundation/whitepaper/whitepaper.md

 ### Team / Advisors

+  ` LAYOUT REMARK: please find a nice way to show the team, this is just the raw data `

-  * Christof Wittig, CEO of Hornet, https://www.linkedin.com/in/christof/
+  * Christof Wittig, CEO of Hornet, https://www.linkedin.com/in/christof/, https://twitter.com/christofw<br>
+  Christof Wittig is a serial software entrepreneur and investor.
+He is Founder and CEO at Hornet Networks, the world’s second largest gay social network.
+He previously founded and ran Servo Software, db4objects, and Apsis Software.
+He is Managing Partner at Strive Capital and has made investments in various companies such as AppAnnie, Enish, and VirtaHealth.
-  * Ben Kubota, Project Lead, https://www.linkedin.com/in/benkubota/, https://twitter.com/omdb
+  * Ben Kubota, Project Lead, https://www.linkedin.com/in/benkubota/, https://twitter.com/omdb<br>
   A pioneering business and development leader with a proven track record of launching, scaling, and managing industry-defining technology companies on an international scale.
 A versatile technologist who excels at identifying niche opportunities in the global marketplace and marrying product and technology with community engagement to drive transformative business growth.
   * Andreas Barhainski, Art Director and UX Design, https://www.linkedin.com/in/monotask/, `BIO MISSING`
   * NN, Technical Lead